rdguez-mariano/fast_imas_IPOL/README.md

 - DAISY (only with OpenCV)
 - AKAZE (only with OpenCV)

+Also, those descriptors and matchers introduced in [Affine invariant image comparison under repetitive structures](https://rdguez-mariano.github.io/pages/acdesc) are now available (but still unoptimised).
+They are:
+- AC
+- AC-Q
+- AC-W

-Depending on the SIIM, we propose an optimal set of affine simulations by following the article : [Covering the Space of Tilts](https://rdguez-mariano.github.io/pages/imas).
+Depending on the SIIM, we propose optimal sets of affine simulations as in [Covering the Space of Tilts](https://rdguez-mariano.github.io/pages/imas).

 This version of IMAS is based on the concept of hyper-descriptors and their associated matchers.
 See [Fast Affine Invariant Image Matching](https://rdguez-mariano.github.io/pages/hyperdescriptors) for more information on this.